Factoring in the hyperelliptic Torelli group: Applications

+We start by writing the symmetric simply intersecting pair map from Figure~\ref{figure:ssip} as a product of Dehn twists about symmetric separating curves.

-\begin{thm} Each symmetrized simply intersecting pair map in $S_g$ is equal to a product of three bounding pair maps on symmetric separating curves.
-Specifically, for curves shown in Figure~\ref{figure:ci}, we have
+\begin{thm} Every symmetric simply intersecting pair map is the product of two Dehn twists about symmetric simple closed curves.
+In particular, if $x$, $y$, $v$, and $w$ are the simple closed curves shown in Figure~\ref{figure:ssip}, we have:

 \end{thm}